nikita-kit/nikita-css/README.md

 #### Don't use !important

 Self-explanatory I hope. :)
-It may be ok to use it on helper classes though.
+It may be ok to use it on utility classes though.

 ### SASS structure